Jean Watson: Honors and awards

-She holds sixteen Honorary Doctoral Degrees, including 13 International Honorary Doctorates (E. G. Sweden, United Kingdom, Spain, British Colombia and Quebec, Canada, Japan, Turkey, Peru and Colombia, S. America, Ireland).
+She holds sixteen Honorary Doctoral Degrees, including 13 International Honorary Doctorates (E. G. Sweden, United Kingdom, Spain, British Columbia and Quebec, Canada, Japan, Turkey, Peru and Colombia, S. America, Ireland).

 Works

 Watson is the author and co-author of over 30 books on caring theory.
 Her first book, Nursing: The Philosophy and Science of Caring, was published in 1979, Boston, Little Brown.
-It set out the frame work of Watson’s theory of caring and caritas factors.
+It set out the frame work of Watson's Caring Theory and The 10 Caritas Processes®.
 The book has been continually revised as Watson theories developed, so as to remain a comprehensive overview of the history and evolution of Caring Science philosophy and theory.

-Her 2002 book Assessing and measuring caring in nursing and health sciences, and 2005 book Caring science as sacred science, have both received the American Journal of Nursing’s “Book of the Year” award.
+Her 2002 book Assessing and measuring caring in nursing and health sciences, and 2005 book Caring science as sacred science, have both received the American Journal of Nursing's “Book of the Year” award.

-Watson’s more recent work looks at unitary caring science, examining the role of nurses through the lens of world view of unison, belonging and connection.
+Watson's more recent work looks at unitary caring science, examining the role of nurses through the lens of world view of unison, belonging and connection.